allano0/allano0/README.md

 # 💫 About Me
 Hi there, I'm glad you could make it!<br>
-My name is Allan Wachira and I am a full-stack web developer.<br>I blend creativity with technology to craft captivating digital experiences.<br>Let's collaborate and bring your ideas to life!
+My name is Allan Wachira and I am a full-stack software developer.<br>I blend creativity with technology to craft captivating digital experiences.<br>Let's collaborate and bring your ideas to life!

 # 💻 Tools box